quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Insert Count Increment

-The Insert Count Increment instruction begins with the '00' two-bit pattern, followed by the Increment encoded as a 6-bit prefix integer.
+The Insert Count Increment instruction starts with the '00' two-bit pattern, followed by the Increment encoded as a 6-bit prefix integer.
 This instruction increases the Known Received Count ({{known-received-count}}) by the value of the Increment parameter.
 The decoder should send an Increment value that